hardhats/vista-install-docs/New/InitializeVistA.rst

     ><strong>W $$SITE^VASITE()</strong>
     2957^PALM DESERT HOSPITAL^999</code></div>

 As you can see, our DUZ(2) matches our site number, and $$SITE^VASITE() gives us the correct site number and station number.

 Setup RPC Broker
 ----------------
-Next, we set-up a port that CPRS can connect to.
-What CPRS connects to is the Remote Procedure Calls Broker, and it connects using Remote Procedures.
+Next, we set-up a port for CPRS to connect.
+CPRS connects to the Remote Procedure Calls Broker, and it connects using Remote Procedures.
 The next step is to edit entries in the RPC Broker Site Parameters file.
 The RPC Broker steps will set up information that references both the Port that the listener will listen on and the Box Volume pair of the instance.

 .. raw:: html